Nivas1105/Python/README.md

 ### 🧠 Data Structures & Algorithms (DSA)
 - Solutions to problems from platforms like **LeetCode** and **HackerRank**.
-- Covers topics such as arrays, linked lists, trees, graphs, sorting, and dynamic programming.
+- Covers topics such as arrays, linked lists, sorting, and dynamic programming.
 - **Goal:** To build a strong foundation in computational thinking and efficient coding.

 ### ⚙️ General Python & Scripting